sksamuel/aedile/README.md

 * **Backed by Caffeine:** This is not a new cache implementation with its own bugs and quirks, but a simple wrapper around Caffeine which has been used on the JVM for years.
 * **Kotlin durations:** Specify expiration and refresh times in `kotlin.time.Duration` rather than Java durations.
-* **Kotlin functions:** Whereever a function is required - eg eviction listener - Aedile supports Kotlin functions rather than Java's Function interface.
+* **Kotlin functions:** Wherever a function is required - eg eviction listener - Aedile supports Kotlin functions rather than Java's Function interface.

 ## Usage